INVERTER OR GENERATOR?

 ENGINE OR HYDRAULIC DRIVE

-Hydraulic-drive generators are powered by a hydraulic pump on the main engine.
+Hydraulic-drive boat generators are powered by a hydraulic pump on the main engine.
 The engine must be running to produce electricity.
 They're less expensive than self-powered models but are only suited to boats with intermittent power requirements or long-range cruisers that are under power most of the time.

 A generator that is too small will consistently trip breakers, wear out quicker, and possibly damage your electrical equipment.
 Too large a generator can also operate inefficiently, resulting in carbon buildup on the cylinder heads, and leaving unburned fuel in the exhaust.
-Never run with a load of 25 percent or less of the generator's output.
+Never run with a load of 25 percent or less of the boat generator's output.
 From 40 to 75 percent is ideal.

 List all the wattage requirements of the appliances on your boat.
 Figure you need the maximum possible load (in watts) to run appliances and lights.
 Remember, the wattage required to start a motor (on a refrigerator, freezer, or air conditioner) can be many times (up to 10) the normal running wattage.
 Starting wattage will be noted on the label with running wattage.
 Factor in this extra load.

-Most marine generators are water-cooled and can use one of three types of systems.
+Most boat generators are water-cooled and can use one of three types of systems.
 Raw Water: Least expensive.
 This system circulates raw sea water through the engine.
 As a result, potential corrosion and contamination problems make them a poor choice for marine use.
 Heat Exchanger: Most common.
 Cool raw water is taken from outside the hull and continually passed over a series of coils that are part of the engine's closed freshwater cooling system.
 Only parts exposed to the raw water are vulnerable to excessive corrosion or contamination.
 Keel Cooled: This completely sealed freshwater system, foregoes the seawater cooling circuit, opting instead for the closed-loop, water-jacket circuit.
 A pump to move the coolant through a cooling grid located on the bottom of the boat.
 This keel cooler must be separate from the main engine's grid.

 Look for all common maintenance points, such as the dipstick, filters, and both oil and water fills, to be on one side of the generator body so they'll be close at hand.